Yacht Charter planning during the Coronavirus pandemic

 The relative safety of Yacht Chartering during a Pandemic

 Yachts are recognized as the most socially distanced holiday vacation options.
 Interactions with others are controlled in a way not possible in Resorts or Cruise Ships.
+Because of this, we have seen a dramatic increase in demand for Summer: Mediterranean/USA East Coast and Winter: Caribbean charters.
 Please see our Yacht Charter and Social Distancing page to learn more about the efforts yachts are taking to make chartering safe.

 Charter the US Virgin Islands.
-The USVI has been fully open since June 1; we have our first charter clients enjoying the waters as we write!
-Major airlines are resuming flights and the Virgin Islands Professional Charter Association has adopted the CDC guidelines for yacht cleanliness and sanitation to ensure safety.
+The USVI has been fully open since June 1, and we have had several very successful charters this summer in the USVI.
+Major airlines have resumed flights and the Virgin Islands Professional Charter Association has adopted the CDC guidelines for yacht cleanliness and sanitation to ensure safety.
 We have plenty of great yachts that sail from St Thomas, and itineraries from St Thomas to St John and St Croix.

 Plan long term.
-Most of the world's charter destinations are in the process of opening.
 We recommend planning your next charter now for Thanksgiving, Christmas 2020, Spring Break 2021, or Summer 2021.
 We are in contact with all of the yacht owners and they will be happy to help you plan your charters for all of these occasions.
+But please call us as early as possible - 2021 is already booking up fast as it's essentially seeing two years of demand at once.

 Consider some exotic destinations.
 How about Thanksgiving or Half Term snorkeling the amazing reefs of Belize?
 Belize has so many deserted islands and atolls that you can plan charter where you rarely run into anyone.